hugocotoflorez/hsll/README.md

 - Requisites: [hbuild](https://github.com/hugocotoflorez/hbuild)

 - For installing globaly: `hbuild install`.
-- for compile locally: `hbuild compile`
+- For compile locally: `hbuild compile`

 ### Using make

 - For installing globaly: `make install`.
-- for compile locally: `make`
+- For compile locally: `make`

 > [!NOTE]
 > `~/.local/bin/` have to be on PATH